todo cli in rust.

 todo remove 1

-tasks persist to json and include timestamps. that's it. no databases, no web servers, no bloat.
+tasks persist to json and include timestamps. no databases, no web servers, just a simple file.

 • clap — command-line parsing with derive macros